Isthmian League

-The Isthmian League (/ˈɪs(θ)miən/) is a regional men's football league covering Greater London, East and South East England, featuring mostly semi-professional clubs.
+The Isthmian League (/ˈɪs(θ)miən/) is a regional football league covering Greater London, East and South East England, featuring mostly semi-professional clubs.
+Together with the Southern Football League and the Northern Premier League it forms levels seven and eight of the English football league system.

-Founded in 1905 by amateur clubs in the London area, the league now consists of 82 teams in four divisions: the Premier Division above its three feeder divisions, the North, South Central and South East divisions.
+Founded in 1905 by amateur clubs in the London area, the league now consists of 88 teams in four divisions: the Premier Division above its three feeder divisions, the North, South Central and South East divisions.

 Together with the Southern League and the Northern Premier League, it forms the seventh and eighth levels of the English football league system.
 It has various regional feeder leagues and the league as a whole is a feeder league mainly to the National League South.

 History

 Before the Isthmian League was formed, there were no leagues in which amateur football clubs could compete, only knock-out cup competitions.
 Therefore, a meeting took place between representatives of Casuals, Civil Service, Clapton, Ealing Association, Ilford and London Caledonians to discuss the creation of a strong amateur league.
 All the clubs supported the idea and the Isthmian League was born on 7 March 1905.
-Membership to the league was through invitation only.
+Membership of the league was through invitation only.
 The league was very strongly dedicated to the cause of amateurism in sport; consequently, the champions of the league did not even receive a trophy or medals; the league's Latin motto was honor sufficit ('honour is sufficient').

 Thus, those clubs less able to compete financially gravitated to it rather than to the Southern League, which attracted clubs with ambition and money.
 Although the Isthmian League established itself as one of the strongest amateur leagues in the country, routinely providing the winners of the FA Amateur Cup, it was still regarded as being at a lower level than the Southern League, which had developed into the top regional semi-professional league.
 By 1922 the Isthmian League had fourteen clubs and over the next five decades, only a few new members were admitted, mainly to fill vacancies left by clubs leaving the league.
 Most new Isthmian League members joined from the Athenian League, which was similarly dedicated to amateurism.

 The Isthmian League was most likely named after the ancient Isthmian Games, with the later Athenian League, Corinthian League, Delphian League, Spartan League, Parthenon League and Aetolian League all adding a Classical Greek flavour to amateur football competition.
 In 1962 an 'all-star' team from the Isthmian League entered the 1962 Ugandan Independence Tournament, drawing both their games versus Kenya and Ghana.